pnp/blog/content/post/create-a-playlist-with-the-new-Stream-on-SharePoint/index.md

 ![image8.png](images/image8.png)

-And choosing the library to be embedded.
-"Session recordings" is the name of my library.
+And choosing the library to be embedded. **Session recordings** is the name of my library.

 ![image9.png](images/image9.png)

-Editing the web part to set the correct view, hiding the command bar and "See all" buttons.
+Editing the web part to set the correct view, hiding the command bar and **See all** buttons.

 ![image10.png](images/image10.png)

 The next step is to add a File viewer web part on the SharePoint page.

 ![image11.png](images/image11.png)

-Next connect it to the "Session recordings" web part, so that when a session recording is selected, the file viewer displays the video of the selected recording.
+Next connect it to the **Session recordings** web part, so that when a session recording is selected, the file viewer displays the video of the selected recording.

 ![image12.png](images/image12.png)

 ![image13.png](images/image13.png)

 You can then add additional text, related materials using a highlighted content web part and finish things off.

 ![image14.png](images/image14.png)

 Hope you found this useful.
 I would be interested to hear your thoughts and if you would use this and how you might enhance this.